-If you are collaborating on this assignment with another student, notify your instructor ahead of time.
-At the end of your project, complete the Group Work Form (available under Assignments LLIC Presentations and e-mail to Sandra by the end of your presentation week.)
+7. If you are collaborating on this assignment with another student, notify your instructor ahead of time.
+At the end of your project, complete the Group Work Form (available under Assignments LLiC Presentations and e-mail to Marilyn by the end of your presentation week.)

-Presentation of Course Materials Scoring Rubric (20 points)
+III.Presentation of Course Materials Scoring Rubric (20 points)

-CATEGORY 5 4 3 2 1 Summary of Reading Excellent summary of chapter content that was turned in on time.
+Category 5 4 3 2 1 Summary of Reading Excellent summary of chapter content that was turned in on time.
+Good summary of chapter content that was turned in on time.
 Adequate summary of chapter content that was turned in on time.
 Unclear summary of chapter content that was turned in on time.
 No summary of chapter content that was turned in on time.
-Comprehensio n Activity Comprehension activity is well developed with a thorough understanding of materials and offers excellent insight for classmates.
+Comprehen sion Activity Comprehension activity is well developed with a thorough understanding of materials and offers excellent insight for classmates.
 Comprehension activity is adequately developed with a thorough understanding of materials and offers good insight for classmates.
 Comprehension activity is adequately developed with a thorough understanding of materials and offers adequate insight for classmates.
 Comprehension activity is not well developed and offers little insight for classmates.
 Comprehension activity is missing.
-Demonstrate Understanding of Chapter Content Engages in discussion and addresses students' posts with an excellent level of knowledge and expertise, utilizing outside information when necessary.
+Demonstrate Understand ing of Chapter Content Engages in discussion and addresses students' posts with an excellent level of knowledge and expertise, utilizing outside information when necessary.
 Engages in discussion and addresses students' posts with a good level of knowledge and expertise, utilizing outside information when necessary.
 Engages in discussion and addresses students' posts with an adequate level of knowledge and expertise, utilizing some outside information when necessary.
 Engages in discussion and addresses students' posts with an inadequate level of knowledge and expertise, utilizing outside information when necessary.
 Does not engage in discussion and does not address students' posts.
-Lead Discussion Board Engages in discussion throughout the week and asks excellent follow-up questions to stimulate further discussion and increase classmates' understanding of material.
-Engages in discussion during most of the week and asks good follow-up questions to stimulate further discussion and increase classmates' understanding of material. stimulate further Rarely engages in discussion during the week and asks few follow-up questions to stimulate further discussion and increase classmates' understanding of material.
-Does not engage in discussion during the week and does not ask follow-up questions to stimulate further discussion and increase classmates' understanding of material.
+Lead Discussion Board Engages in discussion throughout the week and asks excellent follow-up questions to stimulate further discussion and increase classmates' understanding of Engages in discussion during most of the week and asks good follow-up questions to Engages in discussion during some of the week and asks some follow-up questions to stimulate further Rarely engages in discussion during the week and asks few follow-up questions to stimulate further Does not engage in discussion during the week and does not ask follow-up questions to stimulate further discussion and material. stimulate further discussion and discussion and increase classmates' discussion and increase increase understanding of increase classmates' classmates' material. classmates' understanding of understanding of understanding of material. material. material.